 Regarded as WordPress’ default screen in Settings Administration, Settings General Screen comes loaded with controls which allow you to modify some basic configuration settings of your website.
 Here’s a look at the fields available on this screen:

-- Site Title– For this field, enter the name of your blog/site.
-By default, WordPress will use the value entered here as the identifying name of the in-built RSS feeds utility.
+For this field, enter the name of your blog/site.
+By default, WordPress will use the value entered here as the identifying name of the inbuilt RSS feeds utility.

-- Site Address(URL)– Use this field to enter a URL for your site, which the users will be required to type into their browsers for reaching your web portal.
+Use this field to enter an URL for your site, which the users will be required to type into their browsers for reaching your web portal.
 The value you enter for this field will be similar to the one you entered for the WordPress Address(URL) field above, unless and until you’re assigning a separate directory to WordPress.

 This is the section which allows you to tweak the way people interact with your WordPress website.
 The fields covered here include the following:

-- New User Default Role– This dropdown list can be used for selecting the default role that must be assigned to all the new users i.e. the members who’ve registered using the Registration page and/or the ones who have been added using Administration-> Users-> Users Screen.
-The set of choices include: Administrator, Author, Editor or Subscriber.
+This drop-down list can be used for selecting the default role that must be assigned to all the new users i.e. the members who’ve registered using the Registration page and/or the ones who have been added using Administration-> Users-> Users Screen.
+The set of choices includes Administrator, Author, Editor or Subscriber.

-- Timezone– This dropdown list can be used for selecting a city which lies in a timezone similar to yours.
+This drop-down list can be used for selecting a city which lies in a time zone similar to yours.

 May 18, 2015

-- Time Format– For this field, choose the radio-button for the format in which you can the time to be displayed across your website.
+For this field, choose the radio button for the format in which you can the time to be displayed on your website.
 Some time formats you can choose from include: